markusmobius/go-htmldate/README.md

 For the test, we use 1,000 documents which taken from two sources:

 - 725 documents from BBAW collection by Adrien Barbaresi, Shiyang Chen, and Lukas Kozmus.
-- 275 documents from [Data Culture Group][dcg] from Northeastern University for additional English news.
+- 275 documents from [Data Culture Group][dcg] from Northeastern University for additional worldwide news.

 Here is the result when tested in my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):